List of Marvel Comics characters: C: Frank Moore

 Frank Moore was born in Brooklyn, New York.
 Believing his father, the Comet, was killed by an assassin, Frank decides to follow in his footsteps and gain vengeance on the criminal underworld, fighting crime as the costumed Crimebuster.
 Later reunited with his father, Crimebuster joins the Champions of Xandar and aids them in their war against the Skrulls.
 Crimebuster is killed by a Skrull.

 Crimebuster had no superhuman powers, but was a gifted athlete and a master of various weaponry.
 Among his devices were a rope gun and a single-seated hover vehicle.

-Crimebuster appeared as part of the "Champions of Xandar" entry in the Official Handbook of the Marvel Universe Deluxe Edition #16.

 Eugene Mason

 Eugene Mason first appeared in Power Man and Iron Fist #105 (May 1984), and was created by Kurt Busiek and Richard Howell.

 Mason was a criminal who encountered Power Man in Seagate Penitentiary.
 After escaping prison, Mason found Franke Moore's abandoned equipment and became the new Crime-Buster as a mercenary.
 He became a rival hero-for-hire to Power Man and Iron Fist for a short while.
-Mason was later seen among a group of superheroes battling the Lethal Legion as they attacked the offices of Marvel Comics.

-Eugene is being considered as a "potential recruit" for the Initiative program.

-Mason was reported dead in Power Man & Iron Fist volume 3 #1.
-He was revealed to have been killed by former Heroes for Hire secretary Jennifer Royce.
+Mason is later killed by former Heroes for Hire secretary Jennifer Royce.